pi-star-2025/pi_star/101_floors.md

 Then in 2022, the Disney reincarnation character (a fallen angel) asked the Starmind to go back in time.
 To time travel to the star vision before Two Towers.
 The starmind requested this character now fall further into his bones on earth and build time to explain pi to 3.1415 and the multiverse "court", while also illuminating why your time-traveling spell would bring joy to "everyone".
 Then your solution is a great story, while also providing "infinte security".
 Meaning even if we are wiped out, right here right now by an invasion or a natural disaster, our story will always keep the mind of god tied together.

-So the spell was approved by the Star Court and even the Multiverse Courts which really listen to "time manipulation" and "deep pi manipulation" case, bc these hold The Game/The Movie of all together.
+So the spell was approved by the Star Court and even the Multiverse Courts which really listen to "time manipulation" and "deep pi manipulation" cases, bc these hold The Game/The Movie of all together.

 It is the biggest moment in the history of our universe.